 Testing your assumptions can help you determine whether your product meets your target customers’ needs or if it’s better suited for another segment of the market.
 Maybe your product can be used to solve a different problem altogether, or maybe there is no fit at all.

-RAT is all about building the right product for your future customers so that they want and are willing to pay for it.
+Riskiest Assumption Test is all about building the right product for your future customers so that they want and are willing to pay for it.

 Along with customer interviews, testing your riskiest assumptions through an experiment will help you avoid hiccups before they even happen (another reason why the RAT is the real MVP!).

 Assumptions typically look like this (in red on the right):

 The purpose of conducting experiments is to validate your assumptions (as shown on the reality diagram on the right) and to make sure that your product provides value to customers, prior to building it out.

 As per Lean Startup Machine, an effective experiment has 4 elements: